visitbethel/docker-enabler/FAQs.md

 Docker monitors one process in each running container and the container lives or dies with that `primary process`.
 This Enabler monitors out of the box, the `primary process` only.
 So, if you are using `supervisord`, only the `supervisord` process is being monitored.
 So its possible for the secondary process(es) of interest failing to start or crashed while the parent `primary process` still runs, giving a false illusion that the container is doing fine as a whole.
 The best solution is for the parent `supervisord` to attempt to start/restart a secondary process a set number of times before exiting to signal a failure.

 Note: The same may be said for processes spawned using the alternative process management `CFEngine`

+####FAQ9.
+Is there an alternative to `supervisord`?

+Yes.
+You may use [S6 supervisor ](http://www.skarnet.org/software/s6/) in manner prescribed [here](http://blog.tutum.co/2014/12/02/docker-and-s6-my-new-favorite-process-supervisor/) to assign a key process whose lifecycle dictates the whole container.